 7. Follow the Money

 While I’m trying to be hands-off in many ways, I’m also trying to help my kids work on the life skills they need.
 Keeping track of money, saving money, figuring out where the money goes — it’s an ongoing task for me and now for them.
-It’s not always straightforward, and it’s never fun, but it’s part of adult life.
+It’s not always straightforward and never fun, but it’s part of adult life.

 8. Insist They Work or Volunteer in the Summer

 Summers are for work.
 If they can’t get a job, volunteer.
 There are lots of volunteer opportunities close by.
 My oldest has had several different positions.
 My younger one didn’t get summer jobs in the past due to various commitments and family vacations, but she now has a full resume of volunteer work for the last three years that is helping her to get a paid job this year.

 We also clearly understand where the summer earnings go (saved for pocket money during the school year and other expenses).
-Summers are distinctly not for playing all day, every day, or for watching endless YouTube videos in one’s pajamas, or spending all of one’s summer earnings on junk.
-Rule #1 doesn’t apply here either.
+Summers are not for playing all day, every day, or watching endless YouTube videos in one’s pajamas, or spending all of one’s summer earnings on junk.
+Rule #1 doesn’t apply here, either.
 I’m not letting this one go.

 9. Get Out of the Transportation Business

 10. Do Your Own Thing

-It’s still too easy for me to step into my very familiar role of the ringleader, organizer, and keeper of the family calendar and bullhorn.
+It’s still too easy for me to enter my familiar role as the ringleader, organizer, and keeper of the family calendar and bullhorn.
 But that’s not what I need to do.
 They both have pencils and know how to write their appointments on the family calendar — or not.
 I’ve signed up for a music class and joined a friend’s pub trivia team.

 11. Go Away

 My husband and I are starting to go on short trips without the kids.
-It’s too complicated to coordinate everyone’s schedule, and it’s fantastic to go away on our own and remember that we like to hang out together.
+It’s too complicated to coordinate everyone’s schedule, and it’s fantastic to go away alone and remember that we like to hang out together.